Meet the Woodworker: Keystone Collections

 Keystone sign outside of the Myerstown, PA shop

-Even with the such growth, the company remains family owned and operated.
+Even with such growth, the company remains family owned and operated.
 Marvin and his brother James own the company, and their two brothers still work there, along with some of Marvin’s nephews.
-But, the Martins cares so much about people, their other employees might as well be family, too.
+But, the Martins care so much about people, their other employees might as well be family, too.

 Just ask Bryan Shive who joined the team a little over 10 years ago.